Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer

-The power dissipated in the resistor $R$ in full daylight is approximately $ 0.354 \text{ W}$.
+The power dissipated in the resistor$R$ in full daylight is approximately$ 0.354 \text{ W}$.

 ### Part B

 #### Problem Summary

-Determine the resistance of the light-sensitive resistor $ R_{LDR}$ when the circuit turns on the street lighting.
+Determine the resistance of the light-sensitive resistor$ R_{LDR}$ when the circuit turns on the street lighting.

 #### Key Concepts